 Create a REST API in PHP

-REST APIs are used to exchange data using simple HTTP methods allowing different applications to communicate with each other over internet.
+REST APIs are used to exchange data using simple HTTP methods, allowing different applications to communicate with each other over the internet.

-REST APIs are widely used for a stateless communication between client and server or different applications over internet most commonly using HTTP methods.
-In this post we are going create a REST API in PHP and demonstrate how it is used to exchange data over internet.
-We will also implement authorization token to authorize all requests.
+REST APIs are widely used for stateless communication between client and server or different applications over the internet, most commonly using HTTP methods.
+In this post, we are going to create a REST API in PHP and demonstrate how it is used to exchange data over the internet.
+We will also implement an authorization token to authorize all requests.

 The files we are going to create for this post are:

-- constants.php: Contains the constants for database connection.
+- constants.php: Contains the constants for the database connection.

 - db.php: Serves as a database abstraction layer containing reusable database functions.